 Consider Special Features/Qualities

-But in calculating the true value of your house in Washington State don’t neglect to take into consideration the special features and qualities your house may possess.
+But in calculating the true value of your house in Tacoma don’t neglect to take into consideration the special features and qualities your house may possess.
 These can sometimes increase the value significantly (or, in some cases, lower it).

 You will certainly want to take into account any recent upgrades – for example, new tiles and fixtures in the bathroom, new appliances in the kitchen, a new roof, or new siding.
 Or if your house has a large screened-in deck or is close to a good school, these features can add to the value.
 The comparable value analysis and the average PPSF are just starting points or base prices.
 Be sure to consider as well what your house has to offer beyond the mere basics in comparable houses.